Apemb/Compass/README.md

 Compass, a GPS navigation application designed for bikes

 ## Introduction
-Compass is a pair, a device and an application, working together over BLE to make bike fun and easy even on unknown roads.\n This obviously is the application part :-).
-It is also a big WIP for now... \n The application has 4 roles :
+Compass is a pair, a device and an application, working together over BLE to make bike fun and easy even on unknown roads.

+This obviously is the application part :-).
+It is also a big WIP for now...

+The application has 4 roles :

-1. Be the UI for finding and setting a destination - a mapView with a search function *native map and search?*
+1. Be the UI for finding and setting a destination - a mapView with a search function: *native map and search?*
-2. Get the path to the destination - connection to a bike Routing API *specialized bike routing service?*
+2. Get the path to the destination - connection to a bike Routing API *specialized bike: routing service?*
-3. Manage the connection cycle with the BLE device - search, connection, disconnection *native BLE api?*
+3. Manage the connection cycle with the BLE device - search, connection, disconnection: *native BLE api?*
-4. Provide the BLE device with the right data for the routing - direction and distance to waypoints *custom direction manager?*
+4. Provide the BLE device with the right data for the routing - direction and distance to waypoints: *custom direction manager?*

 ## Technical part
 This is a Swift 3 projet.
 Built it the standard way...